Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - There are two different dimension of linguistic comprehension
   - Understanding what words mean
   - Understanding the rules by which words are combined into sentences
-- The basic unit of communication is not the word, but rather the sentence.
+- The basic unit of communication isn't the word, but rather the sentence.
 - The default hypothesis is that understanding a language is  fundamentally a matter of mastering rules.
 - E.g. Mastery of the rule that governs a word’s application such as only using “cat” to refer to a four-legged animal that’s fluffy.
 - To understand language, users would need to be able to distinguish applications of the word that fit the rule from applications that do not.